Coverage for apio / commands / apio_packages.py: 77%

 170# -- Text in the rich-text format of the python rich library.

-172The command 'apio packages update' updates the installed Apio packages \
+172The command 'apio packages install' installs the installed Apio packages \

 173to their latest requirements.